6.1 Academic Integrity

 Failing to abide by instructor, Faculty/School, or University academic rules and regulations.

-• Failing to follow rules imposed by course instructors, or others (for example, teaching assistants, guest or substitute instructors), regarding the preparation, writing, and submission of academic work
+- Failing to follow rules imposed by course instructors, or others (for example, teaching assistants, guest or substitute instructors), regarding the preparation, writing, and submission of academic work.

-• Failing to follow rules set out by instructors or the Exams Office in the writing of tests and examinations
+- Failing to follow rules set out by instructors or the Exams Office in the writing of tests and examinations.

-• Failing to comply with assigned remedies and sanctions resulting from a departure from academic integrity.
+- Failing to comply with assigned remedies and sanctions resulting from a departure from academic integrity.

 6.1.2 Process for Investigating Suspected Departures from Academic Integrity

 The Queen's Academic Integrity Policy and Academic Integrity Procedures - Requirements of Faculties & Schools govern academic integrity matters and they set out complete procedures and processes for handling suspected departures from academic integrity.
-Students are responsible for familiarizing themselves with the policy.
+Students are responsible for familiarizing themselves with the policy and procedures.
 Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student and investigate in accordance with Queen's procedures.
 The student will have an opportunity to respond and their response will be considered part of the evidence in the case.

 If a possible departure from academic integrity takes place in a course offered by another Faculty/School, the initial investigation, and any referral of the case, takes place under the regulations of that Faculty/School.
-If a student wishes to appeal a resulting sanction, that appeal takes place under the regulations of the Commerce Program.
+If a student wishes to appeal a resulting sanction, that appeal takes place under the regulations of the Smith School of Business.
 In the case of a finding of a departure from academic integrity, the Faculty or School offering the course will disclose the departure to, and consult with, the Academic Integrity Lead of Smith School of Business before imposing any sanction.
 The record of the departure will be kept by the Smith School of Business as outlined in the Academic Integrity procedures.
 This record will be taken into consideration in determining a sanction were a further finding of a departure from academic integrity to occur.

 6.1.3 Sanctions for Departures from Academic Integrity

-Any student who is found to have committed a violation of academic integrity may face a range of sanctions, including but not limited to: receiving a warning, a learning experience (rewrite/revision of paper), a grade of zero on the assignment, a failure in the course, a recommendation to Queen's Senate that the student be required to withdraw from the University for a period of time or that a degree be rescinded.
+Any student who is found to have committed a violation of academic integrity may face a range of sanctions, including but not limited to: receiving a warning, a learning experience (rewrite/revision of paper), a grade of zero on the assignment, a failure in the course, a warning or recommendation to Queen's Senate that the student be required to withdraw from the University for a period of time, or that a degree be rescinded.

 Records of findings of departures from Academic Integrity are kept in the Dean’s Office and, in some instances, in the Program Office as part of the Official Student File.